It’s my first time at Chrysalis, what do I do?

 How is Chrysalis Yoga’s Hot Yoga different?

 The biggest two differences are our hot room technology and our teachers’ focus.

 We have the most stable and healthy hot yoga room around.
-Many other studios have cork flooring and radiant heat panels, but most do not have a fresh air exchange system nor do they control the humidity.
+Many other studios also have radiant heat panels (or heat the room through gas – which is noisy), but most do not have a fresh air exchange system nor do they control the humidity.
 We have cork flooring, non-VOC paint, the walls, and ceiling are insulated, radiant heat panels and an integrated, automated fresh air exchange humidification/dehumidification system that maintains the humidity at a safe level while exchanging the air in the room to ensure adequate oxygen and no build-up of CO2.
-Practicing yoga in a room that is too dry or too humid is not healthy.
+Practicing yoga in a room that is too dry or too humid is not healthy!

 We focus on the student’s development.
 We offer a variety of classes at different levels, and they are well rounded.
+Most of our teachers are trained by us so we know the quality and service they are providing.
 We have employed the best teachers who offer their experience and insight in the class, so no two classes are the same.
 This keeps the mind and body fresh and alert as you learn a wide range of yoga poses from experienced teachers who care about your whole-person development.

 What time should I get there?

 Arrive 10-15 minutes before the start of class to sign in and get ready for class (unless it is your first time, then come 15-20 minutes early).
 Register Online to save time if you have never been to our studio.
 Please note that if you register for a class Online or through our app (see how to download it below) and arrive less that 10 minutes before the class starts, you will be removed from the class reservation system.

 Our change rooms offer ample space for you to be comfortable during your visit.
 Our amenities include showers and hair dryers.
 We have space to put your bag(s) and clothes.